Drik Barbosa: Biography and career

 Touted as a promising revelation of national rap, Drik was highlighted throughout 2013 by collaborating in numerous partnerships alongside the already renowned rapper Emicida, the first of which was in the song “Aos Olhos de Uma Criança”, soundtrack for the Oscar-nominated film “ O Menino e o Mundo" a children's animation made by Alê Abreu.
 Still in 2013, in partnership with music producer Casp (GROU) and with the participation of rapper Rafael Lira, Drik Barbosa released the single "Deixa eu te carry".
-In 2015, he collaborated again with rapper Emicida, this time in the song “Mandume” from the album “Sobre Crianças, Quadris, Pesadelos e Lições de Casa”, his participation in “Mandume” was a watershed in his career, drawing attention in high level projection. national.
-He integrated audiovisual projects on the internet, where he released two new songs, “Banho de Chuva” and “Rima Sim”.
+In 2015, she collaborated again with rapper Emicida, this time in the song “Mandume” from the album “Sobre Crianças, Quadris, Pesadelos e Lições de Casa”, her participation in “Mandume” was a watershed in her career, drawing attention in high level projection. national.
+She integrated audiovisual projects on the internet, where she released two new songs, “Banho de Chuva” and “Rima Sim”.
 In the same period, she joined the female rap collective Rimas e Melodias alongside six other women: Mayra Maldjian, Tatiana Bispo, Karol de Souza, Stefanie, Tássia Reis and Alt Niss, with whom in 2017 she released the independent CD “Rimas & Melodias”, recorded at Red Bull studios, in São Paulo, with the participation of philosopher Djamila Ribeiro.
 The album launch show was presented at Circo Voador, in Rio de Janeiro.
-In 2017, he joined the cast of the label Laboratório Fantasma.
+In 2017, she joined the cast of the label Laboratório Fantasma.